yuvalraviv1/breath1/README.md

 ### Usage

 Open `index.html` on your mobile device.
 On iOS (including Edge for iPhone), tap the page once to grant motion sensor access.
-After tapping, the accelerometer values will appear on screen along with a 3D visualization of recent motion samples.
-The visualization uses a light background and scales the motion values so the spheres stay visible.
+After tapping, the accelerometer values will appear on screen along with a 2D fading trail showing the last 20 samples.